One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Related Work

 \textbf{GAN-based SR models}.
-With the rise of GAN perspective \cite{goodfellow2014generative}, one line of research works adapted the GAN framework to the SR problem \cite{ledig2017photorealistic,sajjadi2017enhancenet,wang2021real,zhang2021designing} and achieved much better perceptual quality of the generated HR images than previously developed regression-based methods \cite{dong2016image,kim2016accurate,dong2016accelerating,lim2017enhanced,zhang2018image}, which minimize the mean squared error (MSE) between the recovered HR image and the ground truth.
-Among those works, Real-ESRGAN \cite{wang2021real} and BSRGAN \cite{zhang2021designing} suggested effective degradation pipelines to synthesize explicitly LR-HR image pairs for modeling real-world data.
-Previous methods assumed a pre-defined degradation process (e.g., bicubic), which leads to limited generalizability.
-The degradation pipelines of \cite{wang2021real,zhang2021designing} improved the results of GAN-based SR models for real-world images and have also been widely used by diffusion-based \cite{yue2023resshift,wu2024onestep,wang2024exploiting} and transformer-based SR models \cite{liang2021swinir}.
+With the rise of GANs \citep{goodfellow2014generative}, GAN-based SR methods \citep{ledig2017photorealistic,wang2021real,zhang2021designing} achieved much better perceptual quality than previous regression-based approaches \citep{lim2017enhanced,zhang2018image}.
+Real-ESRGAN \citep{wang2021real} and BSRGAN \citep{zhang2021designing} suggested complex degradation pipelines to synthesize LR-HR image pairs to model real-world data.
+Earlier methods assumed a pre-defined degradation (e.g., bicubic), limiting generalization.
+The degradations of Real-ESRGAN and BSRGAN improved the results of GAN-based Real-ISR models and have also been widely used by diffusion SR models \citep{yue2023resshift,wu2024onestep}.